You have heard of the latest Yamaha Hs8 release, and now you’re considering if it’s worth the hype.

 - Crystal-clear bass and mids are possible with the Hs8 through the woofer ring, sub-woofer, and basket.

-If you deem that it is, we do recommend getting the Hs8s subwoofer.
+If you deem that it is, I do recommend getting the Hs8s subwoofer.

 This compatible subwoofer will work with no problem with your Hs8.

 - The woofer is already good on its own, but the subwoofer can take it a step further.
 The eight-inch woofer cone will power 22 Hz to 160 Hz.